-Being patient and helping your child to communicate are key when understanding what triggers their whining.
-This can help you recognize and remove the things that set them off, and better enable you to deal with it.
+Being patient and helping your child to communicate are essential when understanding what triggers their whining.
+This can help you recognize and remove the things that set them off and better enable you to deal with it.

 It’s a Whole New World

-Your toddler is learning a little independence and when all is good in their world, they are happy and content.
-This can all change in an instant when things don’t quite go according to their plan.
+Your toddler is learning a little independence, and when all is good in their world, they are happy and content.
+This can change instantly when things don’t quite go according to their plan.

 It’s like a square peg fitting in a round hole.
 They know it’s not working but can’t figure out why.

 Maybe they’re trying to get some clothes on their newest doll and putting the arms into the legs of the romper suit.
-The clothes won’t go on and it’s not working out the way they expect.
-Or they could be trying to build a tower out of blocks and it keeps falling over.
+The clothes won’t go on, and it’s not working out the way they expect.
+Or they could be trying to build a tower out of blocks that keeps falling over.

 The expectations your toddler has are not quite working out the way their mind wants them to.
 This can lead to anger, frustration, confusion, and temper tantrums.
 Next comes the all-encompassing whining.